Find out what a critical period is in brain development and how parents can use this knowledge to promote optimal brain growth in our children.

 Table of Contents

-A critical period is a phase during which a region of the brain is relatively more plastic and therefore more susceptible to the influence of experience when forming new synapses.
-Synaptic connections usually stabilize after this window of time and it becomes harder to create new connections.
+A critical period is a phase during which the brain cell connections are more plastic and receptive to the influence of a certain kind of experience.
+These connections, called synapses, can form or strengthen more easily during this period.
+Synaptic connections usually stabilize after this window of time and the wiring becomes harder to change.

 It is still possible for grownups to learn to use a new language beyond puberty, although it’s harder and may take longer compared to young children.

-Therefore, learning perfect phonology and grammar in a second language has a critical period, but learning the usage of it seems to have more a sensitive period rather than a critical period.
+Therefore, learning perfect phonology and grammar in a second language has a critical period, but learning the usage of it seems to have more a sensitive period rather than a critical period (although this alternative definition is still controversial5).

 Why Is Critical Period Important